-As always, if you would like any additional information about the program or the photographs you see here, please feel free to visit our website.
+If you would like any additional information about the program or the photographs you see here, please feel free to visit our website.
 Thank you for your continued interest in the Pro Bono Program!

-Pro Bono Program Alumni Coordinator
+Pro Bono Alumni Outreach Coordinator

 Featuring Our Alumni